celonis/content-cli/DOCUMENTATION.md

 content-cli import packages -p <profileName> --file <exportedPackagesFile> --dataModelMappingsFile <dataModelMappingsFile> --overwrite
 ```

-If you want to not overwrite a package but not the Action Flows inside that package you can use the --excludeActionFlows flag
+If you want to overwrite a package but not the Action Flows inside that package you can use the --excludeActionFlows flag

 ```
 // Example usage of excludeActionFlows